 In real life, many BPD

-sufferers have co-dependent non-BPD life partners.
+sufferers are in relationships with co-dependent non-BPD life partners.

 The amount of love, care, attention, support the

-is enough for the co-dependent to feel appreciated
+co-dependent individual to feel appreciated

-and that they get something in return.
+and to feel that they are getting something in return.

 So why do co-dependent people

-stay in such unbalanced, emotionally depriving
+stay in such unbalanced and emotionally depriving

+relationships?
 Because in their childhood

-experience with their parents or siblings.
+experiences from parents or siblings.
 They had

 to keep giving, like taking care of others, being